ukulele2fire/Tetris/README.md

 ## Installation

-Download the executable file from the following Dropbox link: https://www.dropbox.com/scl/fo/6qam24hno8cmytdtbkrc1/h?rlkey=u2sso4sceay828dydss92wmtd&dl=0
+Download the client and/or server executable files from the repository

 ## Instructions